neijrr/nextcloud_passwords_handbook_ru/Users/Passwords.md

 This way you always have quick access to the most important properties.

 ##### The Security Status
-The shield at the right side of each password symbolizes the security status of a password.
+The shield on the right side of each password symbolizes the security status of a password.
 If the shield is green, you have nothing to worry about.
 If it is yellow, the password does not fulfill your personal security standards.
 If you hover the icon, the tooltip will show you which rule was violated.